+We define two kinds of causal perception: structural and parametrical.
+In structural perception individuals disagree on the cause-effect relationships, while in parametrical perception individual disagree on the causal effect between an established cause-effect pair.
+We complement these two kinds of causal perception by providing an initial approach to model the processes by which individuals construct their SCM.
+Further, we discuss areas of interest within fair ML and point at promising directions of future work involving perception, such as situated bias and reformulating sensitive attributes as loaded attributes.
+To showcase our framework, we present a series of examples involving ML applications and individual experts.

-In the rest of the paper, we define causal perception in Section~\ref{sec:ProblemFormulation} and its two kinds (unfaithful and inconsistent) in Section~\ref{sec:TheFramework}.
-We discuss the relationship of perception to fairness in Section~\ref{sec:Fairness}.
-We conclude in Section~\ref{sec:Discussion} with potential implementations and limitations of the framework.
+In the rest of the paper, we introduce the necessary background in Section~\ref{sec:Introduction.Background}.
+We then define probabilistic perception, or perception, in Section~\ref{sec:ProbabilisticPerception} and causal probabilistic perception, or causal perception, in Section~\ref{sec:CausalPerception}.
+We present a first approach to the construction of the individual SCMs behind causal perception in Section~\ref{sec:TheFramework}.
+We discuss the fair ML implications in Section~\ref{sec:Fairness}.
+We conclude in Section~\ref{sec:Discussion}.